1991–92 in English football: Awards

 In his last season at Tottenham Hotspur before joining Nagoya Grampus Eight of Japan, Gary Lineker was voted FWA Footballer of the Year after scoring 35 goals in all competitions during the 1991–92 season.

 The PFA Players' Player of the Year award went to Manchester United's central defender Gary Pallister.

-The PFA voted Manchester United's 18-year-old winger Ryan Giggs as Young Player of the Year, ahead of Steve McManaman, Nick Barmby and Giggs' United teammate, Lee Sharpe.
+The PFA voted Manchester United's 18-year-old winger Ryan Giggs as Young Player of the Year, ahead of Steve McManaman and Giggs' United teammate, Lee Sharpe.
 Like Pallister, Giggs also picked up a League Cup winner's medal, but just missed out on the league title.

 Successful managers

 Leeds United manager Howard Wilkinson brought the league championship trophy to Elland Road just two seasons after they gained promotion to the First Division.
+As of 2025, Wilkinson remains the most recent English manager to have won the English league championship title.

 Manchester United's Alex Ferguson added another trophy to the Old Trafford boardroom, this time the club's first-ever League Cup.

 Graeme Souness marked his first full season as Liverpool manager with an FA Cup triumph.

 Trevor Francis had a successful first season as player-manager of Sheffield Wednesday, who finished third in the league and qualified for the UEFA Cup to end a 28-year absence from European competitions.

 John Lyall brought First Division football back to Ipswich Town for the first time since 1985–86.

 Kenny Dalglish put together an impressive squad to win promotion to the new FA Premier League for fallen giant Blackburn Rovers.

 Brian Little transformed Leicester City from relegation candidates the previous season into promotion contenders, reaching the play-off final in his first season in charge.

 Phil Holder had a successful first season in management by winning the Third Division title with Brentford.

 Chris Turner guided Peterborough United to a second successive promotion as they won the Third Division playoffs to claim a place in the second tier of the English league for the first time in their history.

 Jimmy Mullen won the last-ever Fourth Division title with Burnley, who joined Wolverhampton Wanderers in the distinction of having been champions of all four divisions of the English league.

 Roy McDonough steered Colchester United to title success in the Conference to return the club to the Football League after a two-year exile.